 The chart below shows the mix of national cases by age.
-The data shows a broadly similar pattern to AICF's own experience, with the proportion of cases relating to people under 70 years of age trending down and currently comprising around 25% of all cases.
+The data shows a broadly similar pattern to AICF's own experience, with the proportion of cases relating to people under 70 years of age trending down and falling below 20% for the first time in 2022.